Summary

 where data is an Excel Table in the range B5:B104.
 The result is a case-sensitive match for "JANET", which appears as the second "Janet" in the list of names.
 The final result returned by INDEX is "Fulfillment".
 Cell G5 contains a standard formula that is not case-sensitive.

-Note: this is an array formula and must be entered with Control + Shift + Enter, except in Excel 365.
+Note: this is an array formula and must be entered with Control + Shift + Enter in Excel 2019 and earlier.

 Generic formula